LibreCAD/docs/appx/build.rst

 .. note::

     These instructions are for building LibreCAD on **Debian** and other derivatives.
-Further instructions for building LibreCAD on other Linux distributions (openSUSE, Red Hat, FreeBSD) and generic Unix can be found on the GitHub Developers wiki (https://github.com/LibreCAD/LibreCAD/wiki) in the **Build from source** section.
+Further instructions for building LibreCAD on other Linux distributions (openSUSE, Red Hat, FreeBSD) and generic Unix can be found in LibreCAD's GitHub Developer's wiki in the **Build from source** section.

 Install Tools and Dependencies